Tribute in Light

-The Tribute in Light is an art installation created in remembrance of the September 11 attacks.
+The Tribute in Light is an art installation in New York City created in remembrance of the September 11 attacks in 2001.
 It consists of 88 vertical searchlights arranged in two columns of light to represent the Twin Towers.
-It stands six blocks south of the World Trade Center on top of the Battery Parking Garage in New York City.
+It stands six blocks south of the World Trade Center on top of the Battery Parking Garage.
 Tribute in Light began as a temporary commemoration of the attacks in early 2002, but it became an annual event, currently produced on September 11 by the Municipal Art Society of New York.
 The Tribute in Light was conceived by artists John Bennett, Gustavo Bonevardi, Richard Nash Gould, Julian LaVerdiere, and Paul Myoda, and lighting consultant Paul Marantz.

 The Tribute's illumination begins at dusk and ends at dawn, with the lights being turned off for 20-minute periods to allow migratory birds to escape as needed.
 On clear nights, the lights can be seen from 60 mi away, visible in all of New York City and most of suburban Northern New Jersey and Long Island.
 The lights can also be seen in Fairfield County, Connecticut, as well as Westchester, Orange, and Rockland counties in New York.

 The 88 xenon spotlights (44 for each tower) each consume 7,000 watts.
 As of 2011, the annual cost for the entire project was about $500,000.

 A similar Tribute in Light has also appeared on occasion at the Pentagon in Arlington County, Virginia and at the crash site of United 93 in Shanksville, Pennsylvania, which were also targeted during the 9/11 attacks.